 |A translation is not required; however, if the addressee does not accept a document in a foreign language, service can only be effected if the document is translated into one of the official languages of Finland, i.e. Finnish or Swedish, or if the addressee must be deemed to understand the foreign language.
 Companies with international business relations must be deemed to understand English, German or French.|

 |Costs relating to execution of the request for service

 Finland has declared that its authorities are not obliged to assist in serving documents transmitted under Art.
-10(b).
-In these cases the requesting person has to pay the national fee of 60 Euros.
+10(b) and (c).
+In practice, if the service is effected, he requesting person has to pay the national fee of 80 Euros (March 2019).

 |Judicial officers, officials or other competent persons

 |Under Finnish legislation the only competent persons to effect service of a document are the process servers.
 They seldom receive requests from abroad under Art.
 10(b).
 Finnish authorities are not obliged to assist in serving documents transmitted by using any of the methods referred to Art.
 10(b) and (c) of the Convention.|

 |Oppositions and declarations

 |(Click here to read all the Finnish declarations made under the Service Convention.)|